arm-hpc-user-group/Cloud-HPC-Hackathon-2021/Applications/Applications/meme/README.md

 ### Full Node Hot-spot Profile

-List of top-10 functions/code locations from a full node profile.
+List of top-10 functions/code locations from a full node profile (C6gn with `meme` compiled with GCC).
 Collected with `reframe` by prepending `map --profile --export-functions=prof.csv` to the job specification.

 | Position | Routine                | Time (%) | MPI (%) |
 |----------|------------------------|----------|---------|